 MSG, known as monosodium glutamate, is a primary spice to intensify the taste of foods and dishes.
 MSG originates from Japan and has been famous around the world for decades.
 It is also considered as a kind of salt.

 MSG has a white, crystalline powder texture that looks just like sugar.
-Its taste can be described as umami taste, which is one of the five basic tastes.
+Its taste can be described as umami taste, like the taste you find in many good-quality commercial brands of oyster sauce.
+And this taste is one of the five basic tastes of MSG.

 The Usages Of MSG